 Benefits of Influencer Marketing

 Many brands are flocking to influencer marketing – and for good reason.
 This modern strategy for building a customer-friendly brand has several notable advantages.
 Benefits of influencer marketing include:

-- Instant credibility-– Influencers can help a brand “back up” certain positive claims that could otherwise cause doubt for customers.
+- Instant Credibility: Influencers can help a brand “back up” certain positive claims that could otherwise cause doubt.
 Influencers make brands seem more authentic.

 We’ve covered the “what” and the “why” behind teaming up with industry tastemakers.
-In these next few sections, I’ll go over how to get started with finding social media influencers.
+In these next few sections, I’ll cover how to find social media influencers.

 Understandably, this process can be overwhelming—Where do you start?
 Who is the best partner for your brand?
 How will they help you reach your marketing goals?

 Honestly, it’s a lot to consider.